 “You know, I keep ignoring the news recently,” Cason said.
 “I wonder what’s on the news.”

 “Ah….speaking of my old friend.
-There is my ambassador pal,” Javier remarked as he saw the image of his friend.
+There's my ambassador pal,” Javier remarked as he saw the image of his friend.

-The news depicted an image of Kane as he stood in a formal civilian uniform of red and blue.
+The news depicted an image of Kane standing in a formal civilian uniform of red and blue.
 His hair was a little bit longer, and he had a Yutilian woman standing beside him.
-It was something that reached headlines just recently.
+It was something that reached the headlines just recently.
 The ambassador of the T’rintar clan to the UWA was pregnant.
 Javier knew that Kane was the father.
-It was the first a few interspecies couples to have children together since four months ago.
+It was the first of many interspecies couples to have children together since several months ago.

 “On more recent news,” Chenguang reported with a smile on her face.
 “The Euteran people have erected a monument to the fallen people since the attack on the colony over a year ago.”